Alabama makes March Madness record 25 3s and romps past BYU 113-88 to reach Elite Eight

 The Crimson Tide made 25 of 51 3-point attempts to break the record of 21 set by Loyola Marymount in a second-round game against Michigan in 1990.
 Sears, a first-team All-America guard, hit the record-breaking 22nd 3 late in the game to make it 97-66 and received a standing ovation from the Alabama fans when he checked out with 10 3s and more than four minutes left to play.

 Sears and the Crimson Tide (28-8) showed they are no March fluke under coach Nate Oats.
-Riding a wave of 3s, Alabama set itself up for a date against either Duke or Arizona for a shot at the Final Four.
+Riding a wave of 3s, Alabama set itself up for a date against top-seeded Duke for a shot at the Final Four.

 Richie Saunders scored 25 points to lead sixth-seeded BYU (26-10), which hasn't played in a regional final since 1981.